 Blue Spotted Tree Monitor (Varanus macraei)

-Rodentpro carries a complete line of quality foods and supplements to meet your lizard's dietary requirements including frozen foods, live foods, other foods and supplies.
+Rodentpro carries a complete line of quality foods to meet your lizard's dietary requirements including frozen foods, live foods, other foods and supplies.
 Contact us today if you have questions about any of our products.

 To learn more about the feeding habits of common reptilian pets, read about Feeding Frozen/Thawed Prey Items to Snakes in Captivity and What do Geckos Eat.